OutSystems/OutSystems.SetupTools/docs/Install-OSServerPreReqs.md

 ```

 ## DESCRIPTION
-This will install the pre-requisites for the platform server version specified.
+This will install the pre-requisites for the OutSystems platform server.
-It will install .NET 4.6.1 if needed.
-After installing .NET a reboot will be probably needed.
-You should also run the Test-OSServerSoftwareReqs and the Test-OSServerHardwareReqs to check if your server is supported for Outsystems.
+You should run first the Test-OSServerSoftwareReqs and the Test-OSServerHardwareReqs cmdlets to check if the server is supported for OutSystems.

 ## EXAMPLES